 As part of the College’s work to assess the adoption of the new standards, we want to hear from registrants, pharmacy stakeholders and patients to help us understand and consider the perspectives of pharmacy stakeholders throughout the province.

-Later this year we will begin hosting a series of stakeholder consultation opportunities to inform a Board decision about whether to adopt or adapt the new MSOPs.
+The College will be planning a series of stakeholder consultation opportunities to inform a Board decision about whether to adopt or adapt the new MSOPs.
 These consultations will help the College identify any resources registrants might need to meet the new MSOPs safely and successfully, and will gather feedback from patients on whether the MSOPs help them understand what to expect from their pharmacy professional.

 More information about the Model Standards of Practice for Pharmacists and Pharmacy Technicians in Canada (NAPRA, 2022) and any consultation opportunities will be shared soon.